Pok Fu Lam Village Fire Dragon Dance: The Fire Dragon

 Pok Fu Lam fire dragons are incense-lit, straw-filled dragons.
 The Fire Dragon are over ten meters long and made of bamboo sticks, metal wire and straw (pearl grass) imported from China,.
 The dragon is supported by bamboo poles which become handles for the dancers.
 Villagers adhere burning incense sticks to the skeletons and the burning incense sticks constitute the body of the Fire Dragon.
 Several large balls or pomelos pierced with wooden sticks are used for dragonballs.
 In tradition's centennial anniversary in year 2010, leader of Pok Fu Lam village fire dragon dance team, Mr. Ng Kwong-nam, made an attempt for Guinness World Records.
 He made a dragon which was officially measured to be over 73 meters long.
-It used 40 000 incense sticks and had 36 segments and two people for each segment.
+It used 40 000 incense sticks and had 36 segments, two people for each segment.

 Activities

 The fire dragon dance starts at 6:30 p.m. on the mid-autumn Festival.
 At the entrance of Pokfulam village, there will be an altar, and incense will be burned at the altar to worship the fire dragon.
 Then, the villager will paint the eyes of the dragon, which is called "waak lung dim zing" in Chinese.
 At 7 o'clock p.m., the fire dragon dance starts.
 The fire dragon will first dance around the Pokfulam road.
 It will then go to the Lin Ning Spirit and Xi Guo Da Wang Temple to pray, and enter the village after the pray.
 In fact, the fire dragon will pass through main streets: Wai Tsai, Lung Zi Duk and Coi jyun to visit each family in the village and bless the villagers.
 Afterwards, the fire dragon will return to the entrance of the village and other people can incense at the fire dragon and pray for bless there.
 The fire dragon will then be moved to the Waterfall Bay beach through Pokfulam road, Wah Fu Road and Waterfall Bay Road. spinning on the bus stop at the Pokfulam road twice and swaying at the Wah Fu Road in front of the Wah Lok House twice again.
 Finally, when it is arrived to the Waterfall Bay beach, the villagers will wear life jackets and bring back the dragon to the sea, which means "cong lung kwai hoi" in Chinese.
 The whole event will end at 11:30 p.m.